lawrenceagles/nodejs-in-action/chapter00-ecmascript6-sandbox/e04-simple-test-framework/README.md

-# e03-ecmascript6-misc-sandbox
+# e04-simple-test-framework
-> misc examples
+> building a minimalistic test framework for this projects.

 ## Description
-Illustrates how to use revocable proxies.
-Revocable proxies are just like regular proxies but they allow you to cut off access to the target object through the proxy.
+Illustrates how to build a super-simplistict test framework.